MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/catch-weight-processing.md

 - The functionality for cluster picking isn't supported for catch weight products.
 - Pick and pack warehouse processing isn't supported for catch weight products.
 - For catch weight products, work that is defined in a work template can be run automatically.
-- For catch weight products, manual packing station processing where packed container picking work is created after containers are closed isn't supported.
+- For catch weight products, the system doesn't support manual packing station processing where packed container picking work is created after containers are closed.
 - The functionality for pcs-by-pcs scanning isn't supported for catch weight products.

 ### Production processing